 Opportunities in the accounting industry exist at every career level, although accountants and auditors are the prime movers in this field.
 They typically have at least a bachelor’s degree in accounting or a related field, although an increasing number of companies require their accountants to have master’s degrees in accounting or taxation.
-There are also opportunities for lawyers, computer professionals, and marketing workers, and in other related careers.
-High school graduates can get started in the business working as accounting clerks and office support professionals.
-The bottom line is that the accounting industry offers a variety of career options and plenty of challenges, and the industry is expected to enjoy steady growth in the future.
+There are also opportunities for lawyers, information technology professionals, and marketing workers, and in other related careers.
+High school graduates can get started in the industry working as accounting clerks and office support professionals.
+The bottom line is that the accounting industry offers a variety of rewarding career options.

 - Interesting work.
 Forget the clichés about “bean counters” toiling over stacks of financial records in windowless offices.
 Today’s accountants work on many different types of financial issues.
 They often work in teams, and many work in clients’ offices.
 Advances in technology help accountants tackle mundane tasks and give them more time to focus on larger issues.

 - Collegial work environment.
 Your coworkers will typically be smart, motivated, and share your excitement for a career in accounting.